EvotecIT/PSWriteHTML/readme.md

 # PSWriteHTML - PowerShell Module

 `PSWriteHTML` is fork of [ReportHTML](https://github.com/azurefieldnotes/ReportHTML/) module.
 I've forked [ReportHTML](https://github.com/azurefieldnotes/ReportHTML/) due to it being outdated and not really maintained.
 I also wanted to address some problems it has and add more features.
-As it stands `PSWriteHTML` doesn't use same naming convention as [ReportHTML](https://github.com/azurefieldnotes/ReportHTML/) therefore you can have both.
-Keep in mind the approach on building html is much more simplified and I'm adding more and more features as I go (fixes included).
+As it stands `PSWriteHTML` is complete rewrite and  doesn't use same naming convention as [ReportHTML](https://github.com/azurefieldnotes/ReportHTML/) therefore you can have both.
+Keep in mind the approach on building html is much more simplified and I'm adding more and more features.

 ## How to install